Jurupa Valley, California: Incorporation

 On June 2, 1992, under measures E, F, and G, the first effort to form a city was voted down by the electorate.
 Measure E, whether or not to incorporate Jurupa and Mira Loma, lost 76% to 24%.
 Measure F, whether to vote city council members by district or at large, if incorporation passed, was 69% district, and 31% at large.
-Measure G, the selection of a city name, had the following results; Jurupa 40%, Rancho Jurupa 23%, West Riverside 21%, and Camino Real 16%.
-At the time Jurupa was described as including the neighborhoods of Rubidoux, Pedley and Glen Avon.
+Measure G, the selection of a city name, had the following results: Jurupa 40%, Rancho Jurupa 23%, West Riverside 21%, and Camino Real 16%.
+At the time, Jurupa was described as including the neighborhoods of Rubidoux, Pedley, and Glen Avon.

 On March 8, 2011, a second proposal for incorporation was put before the voters.
-This time the measure passed with 54% voting yes, 46% voting no, and with an effective date of July 1, 2011.
-At the time the new city was estimated to have a population of 88,000, and included the communities of Mira Loma, Glen Avon, Sky Country, Indian Hills, Pedley, Rubidoux, Belltown, Jurupa, Jurupa Hills, and Sunnyslope.
+This time, the measure passed with 54% voting yes, 46% voting no, and with an effective date of July 1, 2011.
+At the time, the new city was estimated to have a population of 88,000, and included the communities of Mira Loma, Glen Avon, Sky Country, Indian Hills, Pedley, Rubidoux, Belltown, Jurupa, Jurupa Hills, and Sunnyslope.

-The city immediately faced the possibility of disincorporation when the State of California passed Senate Bill 89, which shifted millions of dollars of vehicle license fees away from cities.
+The city immediately faced the possibility of disincorporation when the California Senate passed Bill 89, which shifted millions of dollars of vehicle license fees away from cities.
 The new city struggled for several years, and in 2014 notified the Riverside County Local Agency Formation Commission that it might be necessary to disincorporate.
-In September 2015, Senate Bill 25 was passed by the California Assembly and Senate to restore funding to cities, but was vetoed by then Governor Jerry Brown.
-Later in the month Senate Bill 107 was signed by the governor.
+In September 2015, Senate Bill 25 was passed by the California Assembly and Senate to restore funding to cities, but was vetoed by then-Governor Jerry Brown.
+Later in the month, Senate Bill 107 was signed by the governor.
 It remediated many of the outstanding debts of Jurupa Valley, as well as three other recently incorporated cities in Riverside County.